 Schoppik Lab

-We study the development, function, and dysfunction of the vestibular system.
+We study the development, function, and dysfunction of balance.

 Our exquisite sense of balance relies on a nervous system that senses and compensates for destabilizing forces.
-To understand these neural computations, we build and use cutting-edge tools to dissect, measure, probe, and model brain activity as fish develop balancing behaviors.
+When it fails, we fall.
+To understand how it all works, we build and use cutting-edge tools to measure, probe, and model behavior and brain activity as fish develop balancing behaviors, stabilizing both their eyes and their bodies.

 To learn more about our mission, click the links in the statement above, or read on.